openthc/data/README.md

 ## Loading Cultivera

-The scripts in lib/Import/Cultivera can import from the `XLSX` exports.
+The scripts in lib/Import/Cultivera can import from the `HAR` or `XLSX` exports.

 ```
 ./bin/import.php \